Kinetic uncertainty relations for quantum transport

 In general, it is the \textit{full} noise---including both the classical \textit{and} the quantum part---that is experimentally accessible and that influences the precision.
-Since this quantum contribution to the noise has an opposite overall sign for fermionic compared to bosonic systems, meaningful extensions of Eq.~\eqref{eq:cl-bound} are of different nature for these two cases.
+Since the quantum contribution to the noise has an opposite overall sign for fermionic compared to bosonic systems, meaningful extensions of~\eqref{eq:cl-bound} are of different nature for these two cases.
 Indeed, for bosonic systems, where the quantum contribution to the noise is always positive, one finds that the classical kinetic uncertainty relation~\eqref{eq:cl-bound} continues to hold for the full noise

-Here, the subscript ``bos" indicates that the relation applies to bosonic systems, only.
 The reason for the inequality to still hold is that quantum fluctuations in bosonic systems decrease the precision on the right hand side of the inequality while increasing the particle-current fluctuations on the left hand side.
-While relation~\eqref{eq:boson-full-weak} has the advantage of being valid for the full, experimentally accessible fluctuations, it has the drawback of being a \textit{loose} bound beyond the classical limit, see the red lines and surfaces in Fig.~\ref{fig:boson_bound}, approaching each other only for very low bandwidths at suppressed precision.
+While relation~\eqref{eq:boson-full-weak} has the advantage of being valid for the full, experimentally accessible fluctuations, it has the drawback of being a \textit{loose} bound beyond the classical limit, see the red lines and surfaces in Fig.~\ref{fig:boson_bound}.

-In order to find tight bounds for bosonic systems that relate the full noises and currents, we estimate the magnitude of the quantum contribution to the noise identifying the important role of the transport bandwidth.
+In order to find an insightful KUR bound for bosonic {quantum} systems , we identify a general function of measurable transport quantities, which is representative for the activity in the quantum limit.
+As a first step, we estimate the magnitude of the quantum contribution to the noise identifying the important role of the transport bandwidth.
 We note that the quantum-noise integrand, Eq.~(\ref{eq:Squ}), equals the square of the current integrand, Eq.~\eqref{eq:current}.
 This integrand can be trivially extended by the indicator function of its support, namely $\zeta_\alpha^\nu (E) = 1$ if $E\in\text{supp}\{x_\alpha^{(\nu)}\sum_\beta D_{\alpha\beta}\left(f_\alpha-f_\beta\right)\}$ and $\zeta_\alpha^\nu (E) = 0$ otherwise.
 Using Cauchy-Schwarz inequality for square-integrable functions~\cite{supp}, we find a bound on the \textit{quantum contribution} to the noise only,